nodemcu/nodemcu-firmware/docs/flash.md

 Below you'll find all necessary information to flash a NodeMCU firmware binary to ESP8266 or ESP8285.
 Note that this is a reference documentation and not a tutorial with fancy screen shots.
-Turn to your favorite search engine for those.
-Make sure you follow a recent tutorial rather than one that is several months old!
+Turn to the respective tool documentation for those.

 !!! attention